 Query Builder Overview

-The Query Builder is an embedded query building tool that allows you to build complex SQL queries on a selected DB Interface (an external data source) as well as on Fabric, using an intuitive interface.
+The Query Builder is an embedded query building tool that allows you to build complex SQL queries on a selected Interface (an external data source) as well as on Fabric, using an intuitive interface.

 Opening the Query Builder Window